 An identity is more than just a logo; it’s the way you visually portray your brand.
-We create memorably effective logos, but we also create the supporting visual language or graphic style that makes a truly emotive, memorable brand. (talk about how color, typography, image style and mode, etc all play a role in creating an emotive, successful brand image that sends the right message and stands apart.)
+We create memorably effective logos, but we also create the supporting visual language or graphic style that makes a truly emotive, memorable brand.

 When MHTN Architects approached us about redesigning their identity, we had some hesitation.
 Their 20 year-old logo was designed by a now-retired, highly-respected local designer—and we liked it.
 But after MHTN engaged us, we learned through our 5d Perception Branding process that the architectural firm had changed.
 The 50 year-old company, long known for their professionalism, but less recognized for progressive design, was now led by partners with different values.
 To signal the change, we created a new logo that was intentionally related graphically to the former mark, wrote a new tagline (“vision made real”), adopted new color and typography standards, and applied it all to the corporate papers.
 Their Web site sports the new logo while we work with them towards a complete overhaul.